tanvi989/goqii-developer-assignment/README.md

   dob DATE NOT NULL,
   created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );
-Configure your database credentials in db.php:
+Configure database credentials in db.php:

-php
-Copy
-Edit
 $host = 'localhost';
 $db   = 'your_database_name';
 $user = 'root';
 $pass = '';
-Ensure all PHP API files include CORS headers at the top:
+Add CORS headers at the top of each PHP API file:

-php
-Copy
-Edit
 header("Access-Control-Allow-Origin: *");
 header("Content-Type: application/json");
 Frontend
-Navigate to the frontend folder:
+Navigate to the frontend directory:

-bash
-Copy
-Edit
 cd frontend/goqii-frontend
-Install required dependencies:
+Install dependencies:

-bash
-Copy
-Edit
 npm install
 Start the development server:

-bash
-Copy
-Edit
 npm run dev
-Make sure your backend is running and accessible from http://localhost/backend/.
+Make sure your backend is running at: http://localhost/backend/

-How to Use
+📚 How to Use
-Fill out the form to add new users
+Add new users via the form

 View all users in the list

 Edit or delete individual users

-Export the full user list to a CSV file
+Export the user list as a CSV file

-Key Decisions & Notes
+📝 Notes & Key Decisions
-Used Core PHP for backend as per requirement
+Used Core PHP as specified in the requirements

 Passwords are securely stored using password_hash()

-Frontend interacts with the backend using the fetch() API
+Frontend communicates with the backend via the fetch() API

-Bootstrap was used to ensure quick, responsive layout
+Bootstrap ensures a clean and responsive UI

-CSV generation is handled entirely in the frontend
+CSV export is implemented entirely in the frontend

-The project structure is modular and well-commented for clarity
+Codebase is modular and well-commented for clarity

-Submission
+🔗 Submission
 GitHub Repository: https://github.com/tanvi989/goqii-developer-assignment